Sk-2103/dl4eo/paper.md

 leakage common in raster-derived EO datasets [@russwurm2020; @jean2019].

 *Label-guided patch selection.* When tiling a scene, only grid cells that intersect at least one label polygon are retained.
-For rare features — a Himalayan glacial-lake scene may contain lake pixels in well under 3% of naively generated patches — this removes the need for background-ratio sampling and substantially reduces storage.
+For rare features, a Himalayan glacial-lake scene may contain lake pixels in well under 3% of naively generated patches, this removes the need for background-ratio sampling and substantially reduces storage.

 *Lightweight by default.* A bare `import dl4eo` does not import PyTorch, allowing